rixx/books.rixx.de/src/reviews/emily-tesh/silver-in-the-wood.md

   did_not_finish: false
   rating: 4
   tldr: Fairytale-style romance, very English.
 I enjoyed the (queer) characters and
-    the writing, even though the standard hurt/comfort arc was maybe a little low on substance.
+    the writing, even though the standard hurt/comfort arc was a little low on substance.
 social:
   mastodon: